scalableminds/webknossos/docs/data_formats.md

 Since webKnossos deals with 3D imagery, the data is organized in *cubes*.
 WKW cubes are 1024^3 voxels in size by default and each cube is stored as one file on disk.
 Each cube contains multiple *buckets* of 32^3 voxel size.
-This is the unit in which the data is streamed to the users' browser.
+This is the unit in which the data is streamed to a user's browser.

 ![Datasets, Cubes, and Buckets](images/cubes-and-buckets.jpeg)